-Our GPR surveys provide a fast and efficient NDT means of locating tendon ducts, including depth, in post-tensioned or pre-stressed concrete.
+Our GPR surveys provide a fast and efficient NDT means of locating tendon ducts, including depth, in pre-stressed or post-tensioned concrete.
 This is essential prior to any cutting, coring or drilling works being undertaken in the immediate vicinity.

-Post-tensioned or pre-stressed concrete is concrete, which has been tensioned or compressed in order to improve its performance in service.
-The compression is produced by the tensioning of “tendons” within the concrete.
+Post-tensioned concrete is reinforced with high-strength steel tendons, tensioned at high forces, putting the concrete under compression to improve its performance in service.
 Tendons may consist of single wires, multi-wire strands or threaded bars.
-As the name suggests, post-tensioning occurs after the concrete has been cast.
-The technique is used in a wide range of building and civil structures, where its improved performance can allow longer spans, reduced structural thicknesses, and material savings compared to ordinary reinforced concrete.?
+As the name suggests, post-tensioning occurs after the concrete has been cast, and the compression force is primarily transferred to the concrete through the end anchorages.
+The technique is used in a wide range of buildings and civil structures.
+Its improved performance allows longer spans, reduced structural thicknesses, and material savings compared to ordinary reinforced concrete.
+Post-tensioned concrete structures typically deflect less and are less prone to cracking.

 Due to the highly stressed nature of tendons, it is important that they are not damaged, either by mechanical means or corrosion.
 For safety reasons, it is of paramount importance that tendons are accurately located prior to any cutting, coring or drilling works being undertaken in the immediate vicinity.